tytydraco/yessleep/out/I_Am_Ancient_Evil_She_Had_Metrics.md

 In the warehouse, suffering required no such petition.
 She simply filtered by lowest productivity percentage and walked toward whoever appeared.

-I was still burning when she approached the man.

 ---